Encore un soir: Commercial performance

-After only three days of sales, the song debuted at number ten in Belgium Wallonia (number seven on the Belgian Digital Songs), number twenty-five in Switzerland (number one on the Romandy chart and number six on the Swiss Digital Songs), number four in Luxembourg, and number thirty-one in Hungary.
-On the Euro Digital Songs, "Encore un soir" debuted at number eighteen.
-In Canada, also after just three days of sales, "Encore un soir" entered the Hot Digital Songs chart at number fifteen.
-Additionally, it debuted at number thirty-nine on the Canadian Adult Contemporary chart and despite being an essential English chart, it charted at number ninety-two on the Canadian Hot 100.
-Dion also debuted on the Quebec Digital Singles Chart at number one.
-Since its debut, "Encore un soir" has remained at number one in Quebec for sixteen consecutive weeks.
-It also topped for three weeks the Quebec Adult Pop Songs chart.
+After three days of sales, the song debuted at number 10 in Belgium's Wallonia, and at number seven on the Belgian Digital Songs chart.
+It also entered the Swiss chart at number 25, reaching number one in Romandy and number six on the Swiss Digital Songs chart.
+The single debuted at number four in Luxembourg, and at number 31 in Hungary.
+On the Euro Digital Songs chart, it entered at number 18.
+In Canada, also after three days of sales, the song debuted at number 15 on the Hot Digital Songs chart.
+It also entered the Canadian Adult Contemporary chart at number 39, and the Canadian Hot 100 at number 92.
+In Quebec, Dion debuted at number one on the Digital Singles Chart, where "Encore un soir" remained for 16 consecutive weeks.
+The song also topped the Quebec Adult Pop Songs chart for three weeks.
+"Encore un soir" was certified gold in both Switzerland and Canada.

 Music video

 On 8 July 2016, Dion filmed the music video on Kleber Street in Paris.
-It was scheduled to be released in August 2016.
-The video was directed by Greg & Lio (French duo Lionel Hirlé and Grégory Ohrel), and featured French actor, François Pouron.
-Since late August 2016, fragments of the video could only be seen during the commercials promoting the album on television, but the full music video was never released.
+It was initially expected to premiere in August 2016.
+Directed by Greg & Lio (French duo Lionel Hirlé and Grégory Ohrel), the video included an appearance by French actor François Pouron.
+From late August 2016, short excerpts were used in French television commercials promoting the album, but the full video was never released.

 Live performances

-Dion performed "Encore un soir" during her Summer Tour 2016.
-She performed it for the very first time on television on M6's Music Show – 100% tubes 2016 in France on 7 September 2016.
-On 1 October 2016, Dion sang it during Le Grand Show on France 2.
-She also performed "Encore un soir" in France during her 2017 tour, and select dates of her Courage World Tour.
+Dion performed "Encore un soir" throughout her Summer Tour 2016.
+She sang it on television for the first time on M6's Music Show – 100% tubes 2016 on 7 September 2016.
+On 1 October 2016, she performed the song during Le Grand Show on France 2.
+Dion also included "Encore un soir" in the French dates of her 2017 tour and performed it on select dates of her Courage World Tour.